Ready for a nice, fat tax refund check from Uncle Sam? Before you get too excited, soberly think about how easy it is to waste that money foolishly.

 Job one for people in Retha’s position should be to put aside as much as possible in tax-advantaged retirement accounts.
 Priority two should be saving as much as possible outside of retirement accounts.
 Only after building a comfortable cushion should you use spare cash to pay down a mortgage.

 For more detail, check out: “Ask Stacy: Should I Save More for Retirement or Pay Down My Mortgage?”

 Whether it’s for your education or your kids’ schooling, apply your refund check to a college savings plan that offers tax benefits in addition to saving money for college.

 No. 6: Invest in your productivity

-Leverage your refund to grow your earnings.
-Here are five ways to do it:
+You also can leverage your refund to grow your earnings.
+Here are three ways to do it:

 - Get more education: Sign up for a workshop or course, or attend a conference or webinar.
 Upgrade your skills, or try out a new field.

 - Invest in the right clothes: Get a tasteful, understated but impressive outfit for work or job interviews.
 Make sure it’s one that makes you feel like a million bucks — and include some good shoes.